-The speed of change and the pace of the information age has created a paradox – “A wealth of information creates a poverty of attention” (Herbert Simon).
-The skill most needed in this era of ‘knowledge work’ is not more time management, but better attention management.
 In an age of information overwhelm, control of attention is the ultimate individual power, the ability to focus on the one key thing that for the moment transcends all others in importance and relevance.
+The skill most needed in busy organisations is not more time management, but much better attention management.

 This workshop shows how to create strong attention routines, why directing clear communication lines protects individual attention from unnecessary disruption, and why batch processing and work bursts are crucial tools to reduce productivity loss caused by attention switching.